 Are they friendly with their tails wagging?
 The actual introduction may be easier (but don’t let your guard down).

 After the formal introductions and your new pooch has been socializing with other pets, it’s still best to maintain your new dog’s space as it’s space alone.
 It may need a place to retreat and regroup.

-With this mind, don’t let the other pets into this space for the week or possibly longer depending on how the socialization goes.
+With this in mind, don’t let the other pets into this space for the week or possibly longer, depending on how the socialization goes.
 The AKC has great information on introducing dogs to each other.

 You need to know if the new pooch is healthy and, if not, what you are up against.
 Do not skip the vet visit.
 It’s critical to know everything about your new best friend.

 This is a bit of a touchy one.
 It’s not should you do it (of course you should) but when should you do it?

 Our stance is as early as possible.
 A rule of thumb is to not deviate from taking the dog home after initially picking it up (from the pound, rescue, foster home, etc.) but rather get it into it’s new home as quickly as possible.

 The one valid departure from this advice is a trip to the vet.
 If you can set this up on the way home, it’s a good approach.
 Get it out of the way early, so you don’t have to interrupt the dog’s first week at his new home.